melissapalmer/melissapalmer.github.io/_posts/devops/2018-12-14-app-deployment-from-1vm-k8s.md

 ## Prerequisites

-- [Docker](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/)		Install Instructions: `sudo apt install docker`
+- [Docker](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/)		To install docker run: `sudo apt install docker`

 Create a Dockerfile, as below, in your project.
 This is used to define an image, build it and run it using Docker commands.